hchou3/Bank-Churning-Statistics/README.md

+# H1Churn Analysis
-Churn Analysis is a machine learning powered tool that helps banks identify customers that are likely to churn.
+This is a Churn Analysis application that helps banks identify customers that are likely to churn using machine learning models.